Bira/octopus-carnival/_drafts/wir-mm3-4e-meenlock.md

 stalker's choice.
 It also exposes the victim to Meenlock Corruption.

 Their **Claws** are simple basic attacks with average damage, so stalkers have an incentive to stay away from the PCs and work solely through the Horrid Link.
+Their default goal in a fight is to infect as many PCs as possible with Meenlock Corruption, though they might have others depending on who they're allied with.

 ### Meenlock Corruptor